Blog

 How to cut back on caffeine without the headaches

-If cutting back has ever left you with a two-day headache, the problem wasn't willpower — it was going too fast.
+If cutting back has ever left you with a two-day headache, the problem wasn't willpower.
+It was going too fast.

 Why withdrawal happens